xieguigang/sciBASIC/vb_codestyle/README.md

 ###How to define the CLI module?
 A **Module** is a static _Class_ type in the VisualBasic, and it usually used for _the API exportation and common method definition for a set of similarity or functional correlated utility functions_.

-And then so that the CLI module in the VisualBasic can be explained as: <b>A module for exposed the CLI interface API to your user.</b>
+And then so that the CLI module in the VisualBasic can be explained as: **A module for exposed the CLI interface API to your user.**

 Here is a example: